adamrork/paratrin/README.md

 Trinity --single species_A_L001.fq.gz,species_A_L002.fq.gz --output /path/to/outdir/ --seqType fq --max_memory 4G
 ```

 Currently, there is no analogous feature in Paratrin, although there are workarounds such as concatenating files pre-assembly.
 Concatenation is arguably better practice than creating comma-delimited lists, as it reduces command complexity.
 The `cat` command may be used to concatenate gzipped files directly.
-Using `zcat` to pipe uncompressed data into gzip will yield slightly better compression.
+Using `zcat` to pipe uncompressed data into `gzip` will yield slightly better compression.
 Examples of each strategy are below:
 ```
 cat species_A_L001.fq.gz species_A_L002.fq.gz > species_A.fq.gz
 zcat species_A_L001.fq.gz species_A_L002.fq.gz | gzip > species_A.fq.gz
 ```

+This approach is valid for any data that can be appropriately co-assembled.
+Care must be taken to preserve read pairing when concatenating paired-end data.
 Alternatively, you may create a samples file with the above files specified within.

 - Currently, data specified in samples files must include the full paths to said data files.
 ```